OwenFeik/realmview/README.md

 ## Bugs

-* If someone else resizes a drawing the drawing isn't re-rendered for others.
 * Editor can't remove lines added by player during game.
 * Drawings sometimes vibrate a bit as they are drawn.
 * Drawing labels are positioned incorrectly.